 Occasional anxiety is a normal part of everyday life, but if you experience it frequently and for prolonged periods, you may have an anxiety disorder.
 Anxiety disorders affect nearly 30% of adults at some point in their lives.
 At Your Service Psychiatry works with patients to treat anxiety that is triggering other symptoms and affecting the quality of their lives.
-Alison’s practice is based in Bloomingdale, Illinois, but she is licensed to provide telepsychiatry services in 20 other states.
+Our practice is based in Bloomingdale, Illinois, but we are licensed to provide telepsychiatry services in 20 other states.
 To see available appointments and schedule, click the button below today.

 Patients with anxiety disorder experience excessive anxiety and stress about everything from work to personal relationships, and personal health.

 There are different kinds of anxiety disorders like generalized anxiety disorder, social anxiety disorder, and separation anxiety disorder, all of which can be treated with psychotherapy.

 Patients with anxiety disorder have constant feelings of dread along with the following symptoms:

 Patients with advanced cases of anxiety disorder that isn’t addressed may also develop panic attacks in which they feel sudden bouts of intense fear accompanied by physical symptoms like:

 Panic attacks usually last for a few minutes before the symptoms subside on their own, but they’re exhausting and disruptive to your everyday life.
 Allison can help you manage these attacks along with the other symptoms of your anxiety disorder.

 Symptoms vary among patients, but if you’re having one or a combination of these symptoms along with feelings of worry, seek help from a mental health professional like Allison.